thunderbird/webext-docs/menus.rst

          .. api-member::
             :name: :value:`action`

-            Applies when the user context-clicks a browserAction button in a Manifest V3 extension
+            Applies when the user context-clicks a browserAction button in a Manifest V3 extension.

          .. api-member::
             :name: :value:`action_menu`